aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

     - `adminEmail`            The email address for the administrator of the app
     - `repoBranch`            The branch to deploy in your pipeline (default is `/main`)
-    - `quicksightUserName`    Username for access to the carbon emissions dataset and dashboard.
+    - `quicksightUserName`    Optional: Username for access to the carbon emissions dataset and dashboard.

-Note: Make sure you review [QuickSight setup instructions](lib/quicksight/documentation/README.md)
+Note: If you choose to deploy the optional Quicksight Module make sure you review [QuickSight setup instructions](lib/quicksight/documentation/README.md)

 ### 3/ Install dependencies, build, and synthesize the CDK app